zavolanlab/mirflowz/README.md

 Finally, to visualize the distribution of read alignments around miRNA loci, ASCII-style alignment pileups are optionally generated for user-defined regions of interest.
-These, are modified and color-coded to produce publication-style pileups.
+These are modified and color-coded to produce publication-style pileups.

 > **NOTE:**  Whenever an alignment contains an insertion, it is removed from